W-D12/Arknights-Guide/Operators/Specialist.md

 		- Industrial Water Cannon(Talent 1) gives Weedy a Water Cannon that can push targets away slightly one at a time
 		- Upgraded Water Cannon(Talent 2) buffs the Water Cannon and increases Weedy's SP generation if placed within a 4 tile radius
 		- Barrel Burst(Skill 1) is an automatic skill that causes the next attack to push targets away and stun them, generally for stall strategies against light enemies
-		- Hydraulics Mode(Skill 2) is an unlimited duration ability that decreases attack speed but increases range and attack, good for sustained lane holding
+		- Hydraulics Mode(Skill 2) is an unlimited duration ability that increases attack interval but increases range and attack, good for sustained lane holding
 		- Liquid Nitrogen Cannon(Skill 3) immediately shoots out a high damaging blast to all enemies in Weedy's range, causing them to take True Damage over time for 8 seconds while pushing them really far away.
 Additionally, if Reserve Water Cannon(Deployable Talent 1) is in a 4 tile radius of Weedy, it will also uses this ability.
 This ability is extremely good for stalling heavy enemies.
 	- Enforcer #TODO
 	- FEater #TODO